 Bank Account Signatory

 A bank account signatory is an individual who is authorized to act on behalf of the account holder.
 This authority can be granted by the account holder or by the bank itself.
 In most cases, bank account signatories are used to facilitate transactions and manage accounts on behalf of the account holder.
 For example, a business owner may appoint a signatory to handle payroll deposits and withdrawals on their behalf.
 Bank account signatories usually have limited authority and can only perform certain actions, such as making deposits and withdrawals or transferring funds.
-However, they may also be granted additional powers, such as closing the account or making changes to the account holder’s personal information.
+However, they may also be granted additional powers, such as closing the account or changing the account holder’s personal information.

 Who Can Be a Signatory?

 A signatory is an individual or organization that has signed a document.
 In business, signatories often must agree to contracts, leases, and other legally binding documents.
 The term can also be used in other contexts, such as when a person signs a petition or charter.
-Based on the context in which a contractual transaction is occurring, a signatory is a title that can be held by a number of parties.
+Based on the context in which a contractual transaction is occurring, a signatory is a title that can be held by many parties.

 To be a signatory, an individual must be deemed legally capable of signing binding contracts.
 This generally includes individuals over the age of majority and of sound mind.
 Minors and individuals who have been declared mentally incompetent are typically not considered legally capable of signing contracts and, as such, cannot be signatories.
 In some cases, businesses may also be signatories.

 When choosing a signatory for your documents, it is important to consider the circumstances under which the signature will be made.
 If the document is signed in person, then you may want to choose a signatory located nearby.
 Because signatories cannot always meet in person, many businesses increasingly rely on electronic signatures.
 This helps companies complete transactions faster and more securely.
 When scaling your contract volume, it’s important to have a thorough and easy-to-use signature request process to help your signatories sign digital contracts efficiently.